robbert-harms/MDT/docs/install.rst

     $ mdt-list-devices

 This should print a list of OpenCL devices in your computer.
-If this returns nothing you may be lacking OpenCL drivers for your machine.
+If this crashes with an exception then most likely the OpenCL environment can not be found, see :ref:`faq_clGetPlatformIDs_failed`.
-Please refer to the section :ref:`faq_no_opencl_device_found` for help on this problem.
+If it works but no devices can be found then please refer to the section :ref:`faq_no_opencl_device_found`.